Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Anchor              | Pointer<Nonce|Spend> | Used to guarantee uniqueness of this entry.
 Value               | AssetAmount          | Asset ID and amount being issued.
 Data                | Hash                 | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
-ExtHash             | Hash                 | If the transaction version is known, this must be 32 zero-bytes.
+ExtHash             | [ExtStruct](#extstruct) | If the transaction version is known, this must be 32 zero-bytes.

 Witness field       | Type                                      | Description
 --------------------|-------------------------------------------|----------------
 Destination         | ValueDestination                          | The Destination ("forward pointer") for the value contained in this spend.
-This can point directly to an Output Entry, or to a Mux, which points to Output Entries via its own Destinations.
+This can point directly to an `Output`, or to a `Mux`, which points to `Output` entries via its own `Destinations`.
 AssetDefinition     | [Asset Definition](#asset-definition)     | Asset definition for the asset being issued.
 Arguments           | List<String>                              | Arguments for the control program contained in the SpentOutput.